28 Years Later: The Bone Temple (2026) Movie Review- Now That’s More Like It!

 Now that mention is out of the way, let’s get to ranking the official four films in Alex Garland’s directing library!

-4.)
+5.)
 Men

 Alex Garland’s first film set outside his comfort zone in the sci-fi genre attempts to explore the inner depths of toxic masculinity and the mental state that abused women go through when having to deal with it.
 It’s just a shame that Garland couldn’t think of anything compelling to go along with that or provide an engaging narrative to get this obvious point across.

 Men is ego-filled filmmaking at it’s absolute worst!
-The message of toxic masculinity is thuddingly obvious and not well handle, sequences are way too drawn out and repetitive as hell, it’s own attempt at shock value gets old very quick, and the final act remains one of the most infuriating climaxes of a film that I’ve ever suffered through in theaters.
+The message of toxic masculinity is thuddingly obvious and not well handled, sequences are way too drawn out and repetitive as hell, it’s own attempt at shock value gets old very quick, and the final act remains one of the most infuriating climaxes of a film that I’ve ever suffered through in theaters.
 Even commendable performances from Jessie Buckley and Rory Kinnear along with a handful of stand out sequences (particularly the haunting tunnel scene) can not save Men from being the preachy and pretentious mess that it is!

-Men was always going to be a film that was controversial no matter what given it’s subject matter but the end results of Men just gives certain folks more ammo to support their own grift-filled narrative.
+Men was always going to be a film that was controversial no matter what given it’s subject matter but the end results of it just gives certain folks more ammo to support their own grift-filled narrative.
 Between this and the next film I’m about to talk about, it’s for the best that Alex Garland does more research on the subject matter he is tackling so the films don’t come across as distractingly obvious or inaccurate as it does.
 Plus, having a woman co-write or co-direct this film likely would have helped to!
 Just saying!

-3.)
+4.)
 Civil War

 It’s doesn’t amount to being the political cringe fest that most viewers envisioned it as.
 It doesn’t commit to being the overblown disaster flick that it constantly flirts at throughout the entire picture.
-And it doesn’t even seem to be interest on exploring it’s own take on what a civil war set in America could or would be like.
+And it doesn’t even seem to be interest on exploring it’s own take on what a modern day civil war set in America could or would be like.
 Civil War just acts as a typical America murder porn flick with not much rhyme or reason do it and will likely leave viewers wondering what point Alex Garland was trying to make here.

 2.)
 Ex Machina